 - (1) This facility is occupied by inmates under several contracts with varying terms and renewal options.
 The terms of these contracts range from two weeks to an indefinite period and the renewal option features range from no option to unlimited renewals. - (2) Contract terms have yet to be negotiated. - (3) The Company operates a chemical dependency treatment center located in this facility under a separate contract.
-This contract is for a one-year term expiring August 31, 2001. - (4) The Company holds a contract for maintenance only of this facility. - (5) The Company purchased this facility and provides services on an individual patient basis, therefore, there are no contracts with government agencies subject to terms and/or renewals. - (6) The Company leases these facilities from Correctional Properties Trust. - (7) This facility represents additional services under the current detention services contractual agreement with the Department of Immigration and Multicultural Affairs ("DIMA"), and is subject to a six-week termination clause depending on client needs. - (8) The Company provides comprehensive healthcare services to 9 government-operated prisons under this contract. - (9) The Company provides detention services to 152 detainees being held under the provisions of Florida's "Jimmy Ryce Act" at the South Bay Facility in South Bay, Florida.
+This contract is for a three-year term expiring August 31, 2003. - (4) The Company holds a contract for maintenance only of this facility. - (5) The Company purchased this facility and provides services on an individual patient basis, therefore, there are no contracts with government agencies subject to terms and/or renewals. - (6) The Company leases these facilities from Correctional Properties Trust. - (7) This facility represents additional services under the current detention services contractual agreement with the Department of Immigration and Multicultural Affairs ("DIMA"), and is subject to a six-week termination clause depending on client needs. - (8) The Company provides comprehensive healthcare services to 11 government-operated prisons under this contract. - (9) The Company provides detention services to 152 detainees being held under the provisions of Florida's "Jimmy Ryce Act" at the South Bay Facility in South Bay, Florida. - (10) See Item 1 -- "Commitments and Contingencies." - (11) The Company leases these facilities from the \$220 million operating lease facility described in Item 2 -- "Properties." - (12) The Company has a five-year contract with five one-year options to operate the facility on behalf of the county.
+The county, in turn, has a one-year contract, subject to annual renewal, with the state to house state prisoners at the facility. - (13) The Company has a twenty-year contract with one five-year option to operate the facility on behalf of the county.
+The county, in turn, has a one-year contract, subject to annual renewal, with the U.S. Marshal Service to house federal prisoners at the facility.

-In April 1998, the Company sold three facilities owned by it and the rights to acquire four other facilities to Correctional Properties Trust ("CPV"), a Maryland real estate investment trust.
+In April 1998, the Company sold three facilities owned by it and the rights to acquire four other facilities to CPV.
 CPV purchased an eighth facility directly from a government entity.
-In October, 1998 the Company sold the completed portion of a ninth facility to CPV.
+In October 1998 the Company sold the completed portion of a ninth facility to CPV.
 During Fiscal 1999, CPV acquired a 600-bed expansion of the ninth facility and the right to acquire a tenth facility.
 During Fiscal 2000, CPV purchased an eleventh facility that the Company had the right to acquire.
 The facilities were then leased to the Company under operating leases.
-See Item 2 - "Properties."
+There were no purchase and sale transactions between the Company and CPV in 2001.
+See Item 2 -- "Properties."